hukl/reaper_osc_action/README.md

 This is a Elgato StreamDeck Plugin to send Command IDs to the DAW Reaper via OSC.
 It is written in Go.

-Demo Video can be found here: https://youtu.be/ycdiO8_sevA
+Demo Video can be found here: https://www.youtube.com/watch?v=DTwFpP6xsbU

 ## Building

 Building the Plugin is quite easy:

-`go build -o com.smyck.oscaction.sdPlugin/oscaction`
+`make`

 ## Installation